There are plenty of words that come to mind when people bring up Nerf guns: fun, powerful, fast––but is safe one of them?

 Are Nerf Guns Safe?

-Nerf Darts, Eyes, and Eyewear
+1. Nerf Guns Damage - Nerf Darts, Eye, and Eyewear

 If you Google Nerf injuries, the most common results you’ll see, by far, are eye-related.
 And it’s no surprise; our childhood memories are full of our parents warning us to be careful because we could, “put an eye out!” whenever toys (and other things) started to fly.